hennessyevan/veklabs.com/content/_index.md

 offerings:
   - title: Video Marketing Services
     tag: h2
-    image: images/Pre-Production-Video.png
+    image: images/vek-team-6.jpg
-    description: Vek Labs specializes in producing video content for companies from nearly any industry in Calgary and across Alberta.
-We have worked on video marketing projects for the entertainment industry, corporate companies, oil & gas companies, and political campaigns.
-How can we help you create a visually stunning piece of film to help market your company or project?
-      Contact us today to find out.
+    description: Vek Labs specializes in producing high-quality video content for a diverse range of industries in Calgary and across Alberta.
+Our portfolio includes video marketing projects for the entertainment sector, corporate clients, oil and gas companies, and political campaigns.
+Whether you need a visually compelling film to market your company or project, we are here to assist.
+Contact us today to explore how we can support your visual marketing needs.
     rel: /services/video-production/
   - title: Professional Film Production Services
     tag: h2
-    image: images/Video-Production-Vek.png
+    image: images/vek-team-7.jpg
-    description: The Vek Labs crew is filled with professional film producers, editors, photographers, talent, and uses only the finest equipment available on the market today.
-Our team can help you get the most out of your video, increasing your engagement and views online or on the television screen.
+    description: The team at Vek Labs comprises seasoned film producers, editors, photographers, and talent, all equipped with the highest-quality tools and technology available today.
+We are dedicated to maximizing the impact of your video content, whether it's for online platforms or the big screen, ensuring your project achieves optimal engagement and visibility.
     rel: /services/video-production/
   - title: Post-Production Services
     tag: h3
-    image: images/video-editing.png
+    image: images/vek-team-8.jpg
-    description: Our expert editors can transform your footage with advanced video finishing, sound editing, and motion graphics techniques.
-This is where the magic happens, and allows us to create a breathtaking experience that our directors and writers intended.
+    description: Our skilled editors specialize in advanced video finishing, sound design, and motion graphics, ensuring your footage is transformed into a polished final product.
+This crucial stage of post-production is where the creative vision truly comes to life, allowing us to deliver the immersive experience envisioned by our directors and writers.
     rel: /services/video-editing/
 ---